mariesta/YoutubeSearch/README.md

 ## Getting Started

 These instructions will give you a local copy on your machine which you can then run and use.
 These steps assumes you have npm installed already.
-If you do, here is the [installation guide](https://docs.npmjs.com/getting-started/installing-node) to get started.
+If you don't, here is the [installation guide](https://docs.npmjs.com/getting-started/installing-node) to get started.

 ```
 git clone https://github.com/mariesta/YoutubeSearch.git